 18. College in Poland is Free

 If you’re a Polish citizen, you can attend a state-run university without paying tuition.

-- Pol’and’Rock Festival is one of the largest free music festivals in the world.
+19. Pol’and’Rock Festival is One of the Largest Free Music Festivals in the World

 The festival has been held every summer since 1995.

-If you have a US passport, you don’t need to worry about Poland visas.
-If you have a passport from another country, give us a call to learn what requirements you might be subject to.
+If you have a US passport, you don’t need to worry about obtaining a Poland visa.

 Poland is an amazing country that everyone should try and visit at least once in their life.
 The culture, people, food, history, and beauty of Poland is something that you don’t want to miss!